microsoft/msticnb/docs/source/notebooklets.rst

 It also describes the major output sections that will be displayed and the the contents of the return results.

-.. note:: the contents of this help are also displayed in the noteboolet browser shown earlier.
+.. note:: the contents of this help are also displayed in the notebooklet browser shown earlier.

 .. figure:: _static/msticnb-help.png